EriksenJ/Eriksen_Etzerodt_2018/README.md

  The project is developed in R with the exception of unit root tests run in Stata.
 To run all R files, run the file "Main.R".
 "Unit_root_test.do" must be run separately.

  In addition, the project contains the used and simulated datasets from the paper.
 The datasets can be found in the folder "Data".
-Plots appearing in the project can be found in the folder "Plot".
-Tables with Summary Statistics in "Output".
+Plots appearing in the paper can be found in the folder "Plot".
+Tables with summary statistics in "Output".

  The project consists of the following code files that should be run in the indicated order:
  - Main.R